Understanding Trauma in the Body After Birth

 Your reactions make sense.
 Your body is not betraying you—it’s protecting you.
 You don’t have to hate your body for what it’s holding.

 There is wisdom here.
 There is information here.
 And there is healing—on your timeline, in your own way, with support that honors the whole of you.
+You don’t need to navigate this alone.
+Whether you’re seeking therapy for new moms or asking, “Where do I go from here?”—know that healing is not only possible, it’s deserved.

 Previous